 The concept that you have to move and move correctly is not unique.
 Unique is the benefits attainable through consistency and skill.
 For those who learn the skills, the benefits of training are real.

 You can trust the science behind the training.
 Mental and physical growth is possible for anyone who takes the fork in the road where a choice between the status quo pales to modern scientific thinking.

 Be the best you can be in all respects.
 Train for a reason.

-I envy athletes.
+We envy athletes.
 Their relationship to being fit is spectacular.
-I’m a business professional who is striving to be the best I can be at the present moment.
+We’re business professionals striving to be the best we can be at the present moment.
 Training like an athlete is the path to take.